naxxfish/naxxfish-dot-net/content/about/index.md

 ---
 **Hi, I'm Chris.&nbsp;**

-I'm mostly from London, UK &ndash; which is where I presently live and work for an international radio broadcaster (views expressed here are entirely my own&#8230;) as a Principal Systems Engineer in the area of radio studio technology.
+I'm mostly from London, UK &ndash; which is where I presently live and work for an international broadcaster (views expressed here are entirely my own&#8230;) as a Principal Systems Engineer in the area of radio studio technology.

 I'm an aspiring (but not very good) [photographer][1]&nbsp;.